ceph/ceph/doc/rados/operations/health-checks.rst

   ceph osd pool application enable foo

-For more information, see :doc:`pools.rst#associate-pool-to-application`.
+For more information, see :ref:`associate-pool-to-application`.

 POOL_FULL
 _________